‘This is historic:’ Deal reached on broken rail line to Churchill in Manitoba - Red Deer Advocate

 A news release from the federal government late Friday said the assets have been purchased by the Arctic Gateway Group, a private-public partnership of Missinippi Rail Limited Partnership, Toronto-based Fairfax Financial Holdings and AGT Limited Partnership.

-“I want Canadians living in northern Manitoba and Nunavut to know that the government of Canada understands the importance of the line to their daily lives,” said Jim Carr, the minister of international trade diversification.
+“It will require long-term help from the public,” he said in an interview with The Canadian Press from Singapore.
+“We think that there is a business plan and real potential for the line and the ports to be profitable.

-Dominic LeBlanc, the minister of intergovernmental and northern affairs and trade, added that it’s an important rail line for the people of Churchill and the surrounding communities who depend on it for their food supply and export of their grain.
+“For the medium term, this will be a partnership between the government of Canada and the buying group.
+We think that’s appropriate, that this is very important infrastructure for the north.”

-It’s not clear how quickly repairs to the line can be done, but officials said in the news release that construction crews are mobilizing.
+It’s not clear how quickly repairs to the line can be done, but officials said in the news release that construction crews are mobilizing and hoped to have it finished before winter.

 “Phase one of the project will be to repair the rail line, undertake safety and rehabilitation upgrades to the port and the railway assets,” said Paul Rivett, director of Arctic Gateway Group.
 “We will commence the repairs and do all we can to restore service expeditiously and safely.